yifanlu/Cosmo3DS/README.md

 ## Build

-Follow the directions for building ReiNAND
+Follow the directions for building ReiNAND.
+You also need the `xxd` utility.
+It is usually included with Linux and OSX.

 ## Injecting FIRM